derekburgess/jaws/docs/storage/neo4j-schema.md

 ## Later Milestone 2 versions

-Version 1 establishes ownership, not the final evidence redesign.
-Later migrations own collision-resistant capture identity, lifecycle/provenance fields, explicit observation scope, profile uniqueness, legacy aliases, and legacy-data quarantine.
+Versions 1 and 2 establish ownership and evidence identity, not the complete storage redesign.
+Later migrations own legacy-profile quarantine, pooled `all` semantics, historical ordering, unknown-ownership cleanup, and tri-state outlier preservation.
 Each will add its target contract here before implementation, state backup and rollback behavior, and retain Benchmark 0 compatibility until repository and interface parity gates pass.